 So how do we solve that problem?
-And I will try to look through
+And I will try to look through your testimony here to discern that.

 But are there a few things we could if we want to continue with Medicare+Choice are the things that we could do to ensure that companies that do come in and do make a commitment to beneficiaries under that plan actually stick with it for some period of time?
 And the beneficiaries, the people who are to receive these services have some level of confidence that the company will continue to provide them?